Hate dog bad breath? Wait till you smell polar bear bad breath!

 As pointed out by Rees, polar bears subsist on a diet that is almost tailor-made to generate halitosis.
 In humans and other mammals, oral bacteria thrive especially when an individual eats a fat- and meat-heavy diet.
 (Think of the Dukan's diet, which reportedly gives people halitosis that is out of this world.)

-One of the few ways that humans can effectively eliminate such oral odor is repeated rinsing with a specialty breath freshener, especially one that is formulated to oxygenate the mouth and neutralize odor compounds.
+One of the few ways that humans can effectively alleviate such oral odor is repeated rinsing with a specialty breath freshener, especially one that is formulated to oxygenate the mouth and neutralize odor compounds.

 Alas, polar bears have no access to such things, much less toothbrushes or probiotics.
 Neither, apparently, do polar explorers, whose diets can engender outrageously bad halitosis.